×

 When we asked people what advice they would give someone preparing to move to Quebec City, they said:

-"- Quebec City is home to roughly 525,000 people - The city is located in the province of Quebec in eastern Canada - The official language in Quebec City is French - Summer temperatures can reach up to 30°C with occasional fall or winter temperatures dropping to -25°C - Public transport is available in the form of bus, metro, and train - The city offers a diverse range of entertainment from museums and galleries to cultural festivals, theatre and music performances - Quebec City is a safe and vibrant city to live in - It is generally more affordable to live here compared to other Canadian cities - There is a rapidly growing technology industry - International students can obtain a study permit," explained one expat living in Quebec City, Canada.
+"- Quebec City is home to roughly 525,000 people - The city is located in the province of Quebec in eastern Canada - The official language in Quebec City is French - Summer temperatures can reach up to 30°C with occasional fall or winter temperatures dropping to -25°C - Public transport is available in the form of bus, metro, and train - The city offers a diverse range of entertainment from museums and galleries to cultural festivals, theatre and music performances - Quebec City is a safe and vibrant city to live in - It is generally more affordable to live here compared to other Canadian cities - There is a rapidly growing technology industry - International students can obtain a study permit," replied a member in Quebec City.

 How do I find a place to live in Quebec City?